 To pass a level, follow one of the sequence of modules.
 These are examples for how you advance through a level at CPC.
-At any moment, a student can take the Achievement Test to be placed into a higher level for the next module.

 Pass = Complete the course level and moves up to the next course level V = Vacation period (optional).
 Typically one Module.